 External auditors are appointed for us by the Auditor General for Scotland through Audit Scotland.
-Audit Scotland appointed Mazars to the role with effect from the commencement of the 2022/23 final accounts audit.
-We are forming an effective and efficient audit relationship with Mazars, who review key systems so they can form a view on the effectiveness of control arrangements, and to support their audit opinion on the financial statements.
-No non-audit work was undertaken by Mazars, and consequently, no fees were paid.
+Audit Scotland appointed Forvis Mazars to the role with effect from the commencement of the 2022/23 final accounts audit.
+We continue to develop our relationship with Forvis Mazars, who review key systems in order to form a view on the effectiveness of control arrangements, and to support their audit opinion on the financial statements.
+No non-audit work was undertaken by Forvis Mazars, and consequently, no fees were paid.